Multiplexed SiPM Readout of Plastic Scintillating Fiber Detector for Muon Tomography: Detector performance

 \section{Detector performance}

 The experimental setup for testing the SciFi modules with the multiplexing circuit is shown in Fig.~\ref{fig:detSetup}.
 It comprises four 1~m long SciFi modules (Layers~1–4) and four 10~cm short modules (Layers~5–8) arranged perpendicularly to the long modules.

-The short modules serve as muon trigger detectors for the data acquisition of the long modules, generating trigger signals when any SiPM channel in these modules records a signal exceeding 10~photoelectrons.
-They can be moved together along the $x$-axis to scan different positions.
+The short modules serve as muon trigger detectors.
+A trigger is generated when any SiPM channel in the short modules records a signal exceeding 10~p.e..
+When a trigger is issued, all SiPM channels of long modules are read out regardless of whether they have detected scintillation photons.
+The short modules can be moved together along the $x$-axis to scan different positions.
 The multiplexing board was inserted between the SiPM array and the DT5550W readout board only for Layer~3.
 During the cosmic-ray muon test, all SiPM channels were biased at 57~V, and the slow shaping time of all Citiroc~1A channels was set to 87.5~ns.

 The performance of the long SciFi direct readout module was evaluated using the same experimental setup described in Ref.~\cite{Li:2025}, where the cluster finding, track reconstruction, detector alignment, as well as the evaluation methods for detection efficiency and position resolution, are explained in detail.